puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/mysql.md

 sacrificing robustness and control.

-The module lets you install and configure both server and client MySQL instances, and extends Puppet's starndard resource types to let you manage MySQL *users*, *grants*, and *databases* with Puppet's standard resource syntax.
+The module lets you install and configure both server and client MySQL instances, and extends Puppet's standard resource types to let you manage MySQL *users*, *grants*, and *databases* with Puppet's standard resource syntax.

 ## Server Install